 As a fiber network operator, it is useful to know what GIS solutions exist so that you can carefully pick the right one for your business.
-In this article, we highlight some of today’s most widely used platforms to get you started in the right direction on your search.
+In this article, we highlight some of today’s most widely used platforms to get you started in the right direction in your search.

-The Heavyweight GIS Platforms
+The heavyweight GIS platforms